 The following sanctions may be imposed upon groups or organizations:

 - Deactivation: Loss of all privileges, including college recognition, for a specified period of time.

 In each case in which a disciplinary hearing committee determines that a group or organization has violated the Student Discipline Procedure, the sanction(s) will be recommended by the Student Affairs Committee and communicated by the Associate Dean of Student Success who writes up the narrative to the Dean of Student Services and Development.
 The Dean of Student Services and Development is not limited to sanctions recommended by members of the disciplinary body.
 Following the hearing the Dean of Student Services and Development will advise the complainants and the accuser in writing of the determination and the sanction(s) imposed, if any, within five (5) school days.

 The student has the right to appeal the decision according to the Administrative Procedure 4.408 Appeal.

 Record of Complaint

-After the process is concluded, all records will be filed in the Dean of Students office for a period of five (5) years.
+After the process is concluded, all records will be filed in the Dean of Student Services and Development office for a period of five (5) years.